Murders of Nicola Hughes and Fiona Bone: Perpetrator

-Arrest of killer
+Arrest of the killer

 Cregan was arrested by police after walking into a police station in Hyde an hour after Hughes and Bone were killed.
 Cregan was wanted in connection with the murders of Mark Short, 23, who was shot dead in the Cotton Tree pub in Droylsden on 25 May 2012, and of his father David Short, 46, who was killed in a gun and grenade attack at his home on Folkestone Road East in Clayton on 10 August 2012.
 Cregan was on bail after being arrested in June 2012 for questioning over the murder of Mark Short.
 Greater Manchester Police chief constable Peter Fahy defended the decision to grant bail, saying: "It is absolutely normal in complex crime inquiries that when people are arrested there are occasions where there is insufficient evidence available for them to be charged".

 Cregan was later charged with the murders of Hughes, Bone and the Shorts, as well as four separate counts of attempted murder.
 On 21 September 2012 Cregan appeared before magistrates and was remanded in custody.
 He appeared at Manchester Crown Court via video-link from Strangeways Prison, Manchester, on 24 September and he was further remanded.

 The case was adjourned until 5 November 2012, and on that date Cregan appeared via video-link at Liverpool Crown Court for a plea and case management hearing.
 Cregan pleaded not guilty to the murders of Hughes and Bone.

 In February 2013 it was revealed Cregan had celebrated the night before with "beer and cigars" since he "knew it was his last night of freedom".
 He walked into a police station after the murders, saying he had "done two coppers" because police were "hounding my family".
 While Cregan stated that his only regret was that he killed female officers, this was deemed "nonsense" by Chief Superintendent Nick Adderley, the divisional commander, who points out that Cregan had plenty of time to see that it was petite female officers approaching the door of the house.
 On 12 February 2013, Cregan admitted in court that he had killed the officers.